Table of Contents

 Smiles

-A figure of speech involving the comparison of one thing with another thing of a different kind used to make a description more emphatic or vivid.
+A figure of speech involving the comparison of one thing with another thing of a different kind is used to make a description more emphatic or vivid.

 Example